-Article 28 Period of validity of results
+Article 29 Period of validity of results - evidence

-- Results achieved for interim examinations can only lapse if the understanding / knowledge / skills to which these interim examinations relate can be shown to be obsolete.
-Understanding, knowledge and skills that were assessed more than 10 years ago can evidently be shown to be obsolete.
-The period of validity of successfully completed interim examinations is: 10 years or include other term, taking into account the term following which knowledge /understanding/skills can be shown to be obsolete.
-The Examination Board may extend this term. - 2.
+- 1. The period of validity of successfully completed component tests is 10 years. - The validity period for evidence is listed in the student manuals. - Results achieved for interim examinations can only lapse if the understanding/knowledge/skills to which these interim examinations relate can be shown to be obsolete.
+Understanding, knowledge and skills that were assessed more than 10 years ago can evidently be shown to be obsolete. - The period of validity of successfully completed interim examinations is: - 10 years - The Examination Board may extend this term. - 2.
 In the event of special circumstances as referred to in the Profiling Fund Scheme, the period of validity of interim examinations will as a minimum be extended by the duration of the support granted on the basis of that scheme. - 3.
 If the study programme has been substantially altered, details on how this term will be restricted can be stated below, whether in the form of a written decision issued to a student or incorporation in the Teaching and Examination Regulations, if it applies to the entire cohort.

-Article 29 Final paper - Knowledge bank
+Article 30 Final paper - Knowledge bank

 Students who write a final paper as part of the study programme must submit the paper digitally, as one document, to enable its filing in one or more digital knowledge bank(s).
 On submission of the final paper, students must also attach the signed 'Permission form for the filing and making available of a final paper in a digital knowledge bank'.
-With this form, students give their permission for the final paper to be entered in the knowledge bank and for it to be made available to potential users at the university of applied sciences and elsewhere.
-On submission of the digital final paper, the student and / or client and / or organisation offering the internship may indicate their objection to the final paper being entered in the databank.
+With this form, students give their permission for the final paper to be entered in the knowledge bank and for it to be made available to potential users at the university of applied sciences and elsewhere

+On submission of the digital final paper, the student and/or client and/or organisation offering the internship may indicate their objection to the final paper being entered in the databank.

-Article 30 Study progress
+Article 31 Study progress

 The study programme is responsible for recording the test results in the programme administration.
-Additionally, students must also keep records of the results in their portfolios.

-Article 31 Advice regarding the continuation of studies
+Article 32 Advice regarding the continuation of studies